 An ectopic pregnancy is a pregnancy which is not in the normal place (the womb).
 Ectopic means 'misplaced'.
-It occurs in about 1 in 100 pregnancies.
+It occurs in about 11 in 1,000 pregnancies.
 Although many ectopic pregnancies are now treated without the need for an operation, you should always see a doctor urgently if you think you have an ectopic pregnancy.
-Symptoms are listed below but include lower tummy (abdominal) pain which can become severe.
+Symptoms include lower tummy (abdominal) pain which can become severe.
 A ruptured ectopic pregnancy is life-threatening, needing emergency surgery.

 Understanding normal early pregnancy